18 best sales tools to help you close more deals

 Clearbit bills itself as “the marketing data engine for all your customer interactions,” designed to help you “deeply understand your customers, identify prospects, and personalize every single marketing and sales interaction.”

-Tools like Clearbit Connect allow companies to gain insights into their email contacts.
-The tool can locate additional information like other email addresses, related companies, job titles, and other helpful sales generation information.
+Tools like Clearbit Connect help companies gain insights into their email marketing contacts.
+The tool locates additional information like related companies, job titles, and other details helpful for lead generation.

 Clearbit allows organizations to:

-Set up smart lead scoring and segmented lists for better and data-driven targeting
+Set up smart lead scoring and segmented lists for data-driven targeting

-Receive alerts when key contacts visit your website
+Receive notifications when key contacts visit your website

-Access a massive database of more than 200 million contacts
+Access a massive database of 200 million contacts

-Essentially, Clearbit allows organizations to uncover a great deal of information with only a few details available, like name and email.
+Essentially, Clearbit allows organizations to uncover lots of information with only a few details available, like name and email.

-ZoomInfo is a tool that allows teams to check the accuracy of the contact information saved in their CRMs.
-Clients can access the company’s extensive database of information about business people and companies.
+ZoomInfo is a tool that helps teams check the accuracy of the contact information saved in their CRMs.
+Clients can access the company’s extensive database of decision makers and companies.

 Qualifying leads is an integral part of the sales funnel.
-Organizations need to quickly identify, qualify and convert promising leads into sales to get the most from their investment of time and resources.
-Lead and prospecting tools enhance these efforts in several ways.
+Organizations need to quickly identify, qualify, and convert promising leads into sales to hit ROI targets.
+Lead and sales prospecting tools enhance these efforts in several ways.

 Salesloft is a CRM integration that helps teams with sales engagement.
-Smart automation allows organizations to gauge the genuine interest of leads, which streamlines the qualification process.
+Smart automation allows organizations to gauge the genuine interest of leads, which streamlines the process of gaining qualified leads.

 Here are five enhancements Salesloft adds to the sales process:

-Cadence-setting and automation features guide sales professionals through the sales process, taking the "guesswork out of pipeline generation, lead nurturing, and customer renewals," according to the company
+Cadence-setting and automation features guide sales professionals through the sales process, from sales pipeline generation and lead nurturing to customer renewals

-A deals feature helps teams maintain their hold on leads and to prepare more accurate forecasts
+A deals feature helps teams engage leads and prepare more accurate forecasts

-Analytics and reporting features collect activity and outcome data around lines, helping teams identify what is driving lead qualification
+Analytics and reporting features collect activity and outcome data around sales processes, performance, and revenue, helping teams identify what’s driving lead qualification

 Gathering sales data is only helpful when you have the right analytics tools in place.
-With a set of functionalities geared toward data analysis, organizations can better visualize and examine data down to a granular level. gaining insights that drive just about every aspect of the sales funnel.
+With functionalities geared toward data analysis, organizations can better visualize and examine data and gain insights that drive just about every aspect of the sales funnel.

-Analytical insights into metrics like these can turn a lagging sales effort around:
+Analytical insights into metrics like these can turn around a lagging sales effort: